What are Prescribed Particulars?

 - When the company's share capital is reduced

-Companies House will hold the latest Prescribed Particulars that have been submitted by your company.
-If any changes have been made you should update Companies House and include them with your Confirmation Statement.
+Companies House will hold the latest prescribed particulars that have been submitted by your company.
+If any changes have been made, you should update Companies House and include them with your Confirmation Statement.